 Create an account on Freesounds, a site for creative commons licensed sound effects.

 Time to do an audio assignment.
 Create a Sound Effects Story.
 This is a challenge to tell a short story (no longer than 60 seconds) using nothing but sound effects.
 Upload it to SoundCloud and make sure you embed your audio in your assignment post.

 Share this audio work as a blog post, and tag it according to the instructions on the assignment page.
 The tags are important – the two tags for the Sound Effects Story are AudioAssignments and AudioAssignments70— these tags enable ds106 to list your blog post as an example completed for that assignment on the assignment page – ‘making is connecting’.

 Complete at least three daily creates this Unit and post them on your blog.

 Summary of Unit 4

 During this Unit you should have:

-Listened to some experts talking about audio production and some examples of radio/podcast series to think about how to tell stories using audio
+Listened to some examples of radio/podcast series to think about how to tell stories using audio

 Created and account at Freesounds and if needed, downloaded Audacity